ritaeperjesi/diploma/diary.md

 I prepared to have an interview, but I didn't send a reminder about it, so Ati forgot about it.
 I was reading and writing further about creative coders.

 ### 2022.11.31.
 I read more.
 I wrote more.
 I went through the exercises the book suggests, which ones could be relevant for my book.
+All the creative code community is amazing, but I'm in love with Daniel Shiffman, he has so lovely insights in the book.

 ### 2022.12.1.
 I had an interview with Ati.
 I transcribed the half of it.
 He showed me a plugin for googlemeets for transcribing ,it seems good, i'll try it next time.
 He said really interesting insights, i was very happy.
 I think my questions are good.
 His job is to make such interviews as a UX researcher, and I asked for feedback, and he said i did it well.